kubernetes/kubernetes/docs/devel/gubernator.md

 ![alt text](/gubernator-images/filterpage3.png)

 To choose which logs to view check off the checkboxes corresponding to the logs of interest.
-If multiple logs are checked off, the "Weave by timestamp" option can weave the selected logs together based on the timestamp in each line.
+If multiple logs are included, the "Weave by timestamp" option can weave the selected logs together based on the timestamp in each line.

 ![alt text](/gubernator-images/filterpage2.png)